Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-Our efficient modular estimator is inspired by recent progress in efficient regression adjustment~\citep{henckel2019graphical,rotnitzky2019efficient} that operates under a low-dimensional graphical model.
-Compared to them, our framework is more general as it applies to (generalized) linear models, works for high dimensional settings, does not require knowing the graphical structure, and imposes minimal model assumptions; it is also more restricted in that we do not consider choosing the optimal covariate sets.
+Our estimator is inspired by recent progress in efficient regression adjustment~\citep{henckel2019graphical,rotnitzky2019efficient} in low-dimensional graphical models.
+Our framework is more general as it applies to (generalized) linear models, works for high dimensional settings, does not require the graphical structure, and imposes minimal model assumptions; it is also more restricted in that we do not consider choosing the optimal covariate sets.

-Our modular estimator is shown to be optimal for linear regression under the conditional independence assumption, in the sense of semiparametric efficiency~\citep{bickel1993efficient,tsiatis2006semiparametric}.
-Thus, this work is also connected to the literature of efficient estimation for missing data.
-Furthermore, our estimator enjoys double robustness properties similar to the AIPW estimator~\citep{robins1994estimation}, among many others, while our results are for linear regression which differs from the causal inference task.
+The modular estimator is optimal for linear regression under conditional independence, in the sense of semiparametric efficiency~\citep{bickel1993efficient,tsiatis2006semiparametric}.
+Thus, this work is also connected to the literature of missing data.
+Furthermore, the double robustness of our estimator is similar to the AIPW estimator~\citep{robins1994estimation} and leverages the ``mixed-bias'' property~\citep{rotnitzky2021characterization,robins2008higher}.

-The conditional independence structure has been used in a series of early works~\citep{sargan1958estimation,hansen1982large} to improve estimation efficiency; also related is~\cite{causeur2003linear} on linear regression under conditional independence, which is clolsey related to our first modular regression algorithm in low dimensions.
+The conditional independence structure has been used in a series of early works~\citep{sargan1958estimation,hansen1982large} to improve estimation efficiency; also related is~\cite{causeur2003linear} on linear regression under conditional independence, which is closely related to our first modular regression algorithm in low dimensions.
 However, these works assume strong parametric models such as a joint Gaussian distribution and independent Gaussian noise, while our method does not require stringent model assumptions.

+Broadly speaking, our variance reduction idea may also apply to other statistical problems where the `modular' structure and conditional independence are present.
+For instance, sufficient dimensional reduction (SDR)~\citep{li2018sufficient} imposes $Y\indep X\given X^\top \Gamma$ for some unknown matrix $\Gamma$, whose estimation often relies on inverse regression algorithms~\citep{li1991sliced,adragni2009sufficient,ma2013efficient} that demonstrate a modular structure.
+Our idea may be adapted to enable more efficient inverse regression given an approximate solution for $\Gamma$.

 \paragraph{Notations.}

 We use the standard $O_P(\cdot)$ and $o_P(\cdot)$ notation to denote smaller order in probability.
 For any two sequences $\{a_n\}$ and $\{b_n\}$ of positive numbers, we denote $a_n=\Omega(b_n)$ if $\lim_{n\to \infty}a_n/b_n<\infty$ and $\lim_{n\to \infty} b_n /a_n<\infty$; we denote $a_n = O(b_n)$ if $a_n/b_n \leq C$ for some constant $C>0$.
 We use $\PP_{X,Y,Z}$ to denote the joint distribution of $(X,Y,Z)$.
 For any functions $f,g\colon \cZ\to \RR^d$, we denote their $L_2$-distance as $\|f-g\|_{L_2(\PP_Z)}^2 = \EE[\|f(Z)-g(Z))\|_2^2]$, where $\|\cdot\|_2$ is the Euclidean norm and the expectation is with respect to the distribution $\PP_Z$ of $Z$.
 For any vector $v \in \mathbb{R}^l$ and positive definite matrix $\Sigma \in \mathbb{R}^{l \times l} $ we set $\| v \|_\Sigma^2 = v^\top \Sigma v$.